AwsGeek/reinvent-sched/README.md

 Secrets Manager is used to securely manage the set of Twitter credentials that used by several Lambda functions in the service to interact with the Twitter API.

 #### Amazon CloudWatch ####
-CloudWatch is used to monitor service events and to access service logs, particularly those from Lambda functions, when debugging,
+CloudWatch is used to monitor service events and to access service logs, particularly those from Lambda functions when debugging,

 ### Dev Environment ###
 #### AWS Cloud 9 ####